How To Reduce Employee Attrition? 9 Proven Ways For Organizations in 2022

 A disengaged employee is like a bad apple.
 The remaining employees are likely to feed on his negativity.
 Disengaged workforce increases the attrition rate.

 Identify potential employees who are likely to leave.
 After identification comes rectification if any from your part.
+Once you get to the root of the problem, work on solving it as soon as possible.
+The main focus should be to reduce any kind of attrition.

 In a nutshell, an employee discount program is a platform where your employees can avail special and exclusive discounts that are not available in general.
 There are employee engagement platform tied up with various brands.